The most important quality for a healthcare customer service agent to have

 These phenomena conspire to create conditions where people's healthcare is distributed across a number of care providers and channels – in the home, on the phone, via online forums and wellness apps, at gyms, therapists' offices and more.

 Regardless of touchpoint, however, providers who genuinely demonstrate empathy at every turn stand to gain people's trust — and business — every time.

 Why empathy matters

-The Oxford dictionary defines empathy as “the ability to understand and share the feelings of another.”
-It’s different from sympathy, which is more about expressing pity for another person’s misfortune.
+The Oxford dictionary defines empathy as "the ability to understand and share the feelings of another."
+It's different from sympathy, which is more about expressing pity for another's misfortune.

 Empathy has been proven to assist in the building of positive relationships and to help a person remain calm, energetic, creative and resilient in the face of stressful situations.
-Pat Mallon, Vice-President Business Development, TELUS International echoes the need forhealthcare companies to recognize the power empathy has in improving relationships with patients.
+For this reason, it’s important for healthcare companies to recognize the power empathy has in improving relationships with patients.
 Beyond recognition, however, healthcare companies can stand out by designing empathy right into their approach to customer and patient experience.

 The Patient Experience: Optimizing customer service for better health outcomes